Clarience Technologies Supports Tornado Response with "Hope Shines Bright" Initiative

 PROVIDING LIGHT AT A COMMUNITY'S DARKEST HOUR

-From when ECCO developed the industry's first back-up alarm in 1972 and instantly improved truck and bus to when Truck-Lite brought its LED headlights to commercial transportation and established a new performance benchmark for lighting, Clarience Technologies has a proud legacy of making transportation safer and the world better.
+From when ECCO developed the industry's first back-up alarm in 1972 and instantly improved truck and bus safety to when Truck-Lite brought its LED headlights to commercial transportation and established a new performance benchmark for lighting, Clarience Technologies has a proud legacy of making transportation safer and the world better.
 That's why it should not come as a surprise there were so many employees wanting to help with relief efforts.

 Immediately, company leaders exchanged text messages and emails with dozens of ideas.
 The company has been a thought leader in lighting for decades with innovations that provide customers visibility to what's ahead, and this served as an inspiration for the Hope Shines Bright initiative which facilitates fundraising to help with emergency response for those impacted by recent events.